Connecticut Underride Collision Attorneys

 If you were fortunate enough to survive a Connecticut truck underride collision, you may be eligible to file a lawsuit to recover damages from the crash.
 Alternatively, if you lost a loved one in this type of accident, you may be able to file a wrongful death claim in order to keep you and your family financially stable during this difficult time.

-To begin exploring your legal options, contact our truck underride accident attorneys today by completing the Free Case Review form to the right.
+To begin exploring your legal options, contact our truck underride accident attorneys today by completing the Free Case Evaluation form.

 Several factors can cause a truck underride crash.
 By being aware of some of these causes, Connecticut drivers could potentially avoid a dangerous situation.
 The following circumstances commonly result in truck underride collisions: